-“I run a start-up” is now the most favoured phrase for the millennials and Gen Z. The world of start-ups is certainly changing the way we work, dress, talk, organise and the overall culture.
-It’s the lean-mean world, where ‘everything’ we do is ‘ours’.
+‘I run a startup’ is now the most favoured phrase for the millennials and Gen Z. The world of start-ups is certainly changing the way we work, dress, talk, organise and even the overall culture.
+It’s the lean mean world, where ‘everything’ we do is ‘ours’.

-- Kill it with maturity: It is possible to look mature even when you are casually dressed.
+1. Dress like an adult: It is possible to look mature even when you are casually dressed.
 Most men wear casual outfits with the idea of looking youthful.
 That is the faux-pas.
 For, maturity is one thing that separates the men from the boys.
-So, drop your teenage mutant look, pick stylish shirts that can be left un-tucked or tucked in.
-Go for prints or bold colours with well-fit denims or chinos.
+So, drop your teenage mutant look, pick stylish shirts that can be left untucked or tucked in.
+Go for prints or bold colours with well-fit denim or chinos.

-- Find your perfect denim match: Denim is not just a fabric.
+2. Find your perfect denim match: Denim is not just a fabric.
 It defines who you are.
-So, if you want to come across as someone who is sharp and knows how-to-approach things wisely go for straight-fit denims.
-Avoid the baggy ones, unless you want to look like the run-down start-up who is trying too hard to survive.
+So, if you want to come across as someone who is sharp and knows how to approach things wisely, go for the straight-fit denim.
+Avoid the baggy ones, unless you want to look like the run down start-up guy who is trying too hard to survive.

-- Put your best foot forward: Clean-up your act before entering your meeting.
-Your beaten-up sneakers or kholapuris or run-down sandals will kill your perfect outfit.
+4. Put your best foot forward: Clean-up your act before entering your meeting.
+Your beaten-up sneakers or kohlapuris or worn out sandals will kill your perfect outfit.
 Further, you can choose loafers if you want to keep the look casual, yet assertive.

 Before we conclude, here’s a shout out to all the women entrepreneurs.
 Watch this space, as we have some simple and stylised tips to make work fashion more accessible, fun, casual and chic.